jpgtzg/nucleus/README.md

 ## Security Considerations

-- Always verify webhook signatures using the provided secret
+- Always verify webhook signatures using the provided secrets
 - Dynamic webhook IP validation ensures requests only come from current Stripe IPs
 - Use HTTPS in production
-- Keep your Stripe and Clerk keys secure and never commit them to version control
+- Keep your Stripe, Clerk, and Supabase keys secure and never commit them to version control
 - Implement proper error handling and logging
 - Consider rate limiting for webhook endpoints
-- Event deduplication prevents replay attacks
-- Automatic cache cleanup prevents memory exhaustion
-- `.dockerignore` prevents sensitive files from being included in Docker images
+- JWT tokens are verified using Clerk's official SDK
 - Environment variables are passed securely to containers without embedding in images

 ## Dependencies